Rules & Regulations of the Connecticut Bar Examining Committee

 Art.
 IX-2

-Any application not completed within nine (9) months of its filing must be updated by submission of a Supplemental Affidavit Updating Original Application (on a form to be designated by the administrative director).
-Failure to submit a Supplemental Affidavit Updating Original Application will render an application incomplete.
+Any application not completed within nine (9) months of its filing must be updated by providing information requested by the committee.
+Failure to provide the requested information will render an application incomplete.

 Art.
 IX-3.

-If an application remains pending before the committee for character and fitness review for six (6) months from the date of the notice of such review, the applicant shall submit a Supplemental Affidavit Updating Original Application (on a form to be designated by the administrative director).
-Any application for which a Supplemental Affidavit Updating Original Application is not submitted within three (3) months thereafter shall be deemed withdrawn by the applicant.
+If an application remains pending before the committee for character and fitness review for six (6) months from the date of the notice of such review, the applicant shall provide information requested by the committee updating the application.
+Failure to provide the requested information within three (3) months thereafter will render the application deemed withdrawn by the applicant.
 This three (3) month period may be extended by the committee upon good cause shown by the applicant.
-Any request for extension must be filed by the applicant not less than thirty (30) days before the expiration of the three (3) month period.
+Any request for extension must be submitted by the applicant not less than thirty (30) days before the expiration of the three (3) month period.

 Art.
 IX-4.

 Each applicant must diligently pursue his or her application with the committee after it has been referred for further inquiry pursuant to Article VI.
-Applicants must respond in writing to inquiries and forward requested documentation to the committee within ninety (90) days of the inquiry, unless a longer deadline is set by the committee.
-An extension of time for good cause may be requested in writing prior to the expiration of the ninety (90) days or other deadline set by the committee.
+Applicants must respond to inquiries and forward requested documentation to the committee within ninety (90) days of the inquiry, unless a longer deadline is set by the committee.
+A request for an extension of time for good cause may be submitted prior to the expiration of the ninety (90) days or other deadline set by the committee.
 A grant of an extension shall be for a date certain.

 Art.
 IX-5.